localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### Continuous Integration (CI) Analytics

-With the LocalStack v3 release, we released a private preview of the CI Analytics.
-CI Analytics allows us to collect, analyze, and visualize critical metrics from our CI pipelines, helping you understand the impact of cloud infrastructure changes on CI builds.
+With the LocalStack v3 release, we released a private preview of our CI Analytics offering.
+CI Analytics allow us to collect, analyze, and visualize critical metrics from our CI pipelines, helping us understand the impact of cloud infrastructure changes on CI builds.

 // banner